Haru Mutasa: Career

-She is a field-correspondent for the Southern Africa region, based in Johannesburg, in South Africa.
+She is a field-correspondent for the Southern Africa region, based in Harare, Zimbabwe.
 Previously, she worked in East Africa, based at the bureau in Nairobi.
 In addition to these regions, Mutasa has covered stories from across Africa.

 Although known mainly as a news correspondent, Mutasa also hosts studio-based interview-programmes.
 In 2013, she hosted the One World Summit show where pertinent issues around leadership were issues around millennial leadership were discussed, she was alongside Pakistani author and political commentator, Fatima Bhutto.